-I am a senior research fellow in the Leeds Centre for Personalised Medicine and Health working on a programme of research on the early diagnosis of cancer.
+I am a senior research fellow in the Leeds Institute of Health Sciences and the Leeds Centre for Personalised Medicine and Health working on a programme of research on the early diagnosis of cancer.
+My background is in medical statistics and epidemiology.
 I initially joined the University of Leeds in March 2015 as a senior statistician working with the Yorkshire Specialist Register of Cancer in Children and Young People and completed a PhD in Jan 2020 investigating cure and long-term outcomes for children and young adults diagnosed with cancer.
 Prior to this I was the senior statistician on the Born in Bradford birth cohort study and worked at the Northern and Yorkshire Cancer Registry and Information Service (NYCRIS).
-I have a background in medical statistics and epidemiology, completing an MSc in Medical Statistics in 2002.

-My current research is focused upon improving the early diagnosis of cancer through a series of implementation and innovation studies.
-I am interested in the methodological developments in the field of early cancer diagnosis, using electronic health records incorporating biomarkers for population-based research, the statistical methods relating to the analysis of routine health data, and the social determinants of health.
+My current research is focused upon improving the early diagnosis of cancer, using electronic health record data to identify those at high-risk of cancer.
+I am interested in the methodological developments in the field of early cancer diagnosis, incorporating biomarkers for population-based research, the statistical methods relating to the analysis of routine health data, and the social determinants of health.

 - MSc Medical Statistics

 - BSc Mathematics and Statistics

 - PhD Cancer Epidemiology

 - Member of the Society for Social Medicine and Population Health